chenyxuan/acmdb20-517030910397/Lab 0-Environment Preparation/README.md

 This lab will not be graded.

 ## 7. Conclusion
-Congradulations!
+Congratulations!
 You have finished all the tasks in lab 0, and now you are well prepared for the following labs~ We've had a lot of fun designing this assignment, and we hope you enjoy hacking on it!